 Alcohol often flows freely during the holiday season.
 Work parties, family events, dinners with friends and other seasonal celebrations offer alcohol, while people share or consume gifts of wine, spiked eggnog, festive cocktails and seasonal beer.
 After a month of alcohol-fueled merrymaking, it’s all capped off by New Year’s Eve — arguably one of the drunkest holidays of the year.

 Unfortunately, people tend to drink more during the holidays than they would ordinarily.
-Simply attending a couple of holiday parties can add up to serious binge drinking, according to PsychCentral.
+Simply attending a couple of holiday parties can add up to serious binge drinking.
 The reality is that binge drinking occurs with four drinks in one sitting for women and five drinks in one sitting for men.

 For people in recovery, the holidays can be a risky time.
 Alcohol can sometimes feel like it’s waiting around every turn, making it difficult to remain relapse-free throughout the holidays.
 Getting through all the holiday celebrations and entering the new year without drinking or using drugs can seem daunting.
 Fortunately, there are a few ways you can make the next few weeks easier on yourself and keep your sobriety from turning into a relapse.

 Family dynamics can be difficult at any time of the year.
 During the holidays, however, the guilt and blame may flow a bit more freely than usual.
 Fueled by alcohol and tension, many families find themselves in bitter arguments during this time of year.
 A simple family meal can quickly turn into an explosive event that triggers you to drink.

 In the past, you may have escaped or avoided situations or negative feelings by drinking or using drugs, but this is no longer possible while you’re in recovery.
 You can cope with these impulses by recognizing potential triggers for relapse and taking precautions to help yourself stay sober.
 Here are a few strategies that can help: